-Clays are the result of the hydration of feldspar* from granitic rock.
+Clay forms as a result of the hydration of feldspar* produced by granitic rock.

-It’s a sedimentary rock composed mainly of hydrated aluminium silicate.
+It is a sedimentary rock notably made up of hydrated aluminium silicate.

-* Feldspar is the most important group of minerals in the earth’s crust.
+* Feldspars are the largest group of minerals in the Earth’s crust.

 Fe+ = yellow clay